ruizb/adventofcode2021/src/day3/part1/README.md

 Speaking of the next step, I used `NEA.reduce` to transform the list of `DiagnosticNumber`s into a `Matrix`.

-Other than within this `buildMatrix` function, there is a bunch of `reduce` calls here and there to build the `Matrix`. _After completing day 3 part 2, I think some complexity due to these reducers can be removed, using a simpler data structure than `Matrix`_.
+Other than within this `buildMatrix` function, there is also a bunch of `A.reduce` and `RNEA.reduceWithIndex` calls here and there in this module. _After completing day 3 part 2, I think some complexity due to these reducers can be removed, using a simpler data structure than `Matrix`_.

 Let's open [computePowerConsumption.ts](./computePowerConsumption.ts), which contains another interesting part, in the `computeRates` function: